Simple sustainability tips to become a greener lab

 2 What you can do about your lab's waste

 Most of you reading this article are probably concerned with sustainability in the lab, because you're shocked by the sheer amount of (plastic) waste you generate every day.
-To change this, we need to follow the motto: Reduce, reuse, recycle.
+To change this, we need to follow the motto: Rethink, reduce, reuse, recycle.

 Reusing your waste may not be possible in most cases.
 But you can certainly wash some conical tubes, reservoirs and plastic bottles (if they haven't been in contact with biohazardous substances), and reuse them later for non-sterile workflows.
 It's also useful to keep some polystyrene and cardboard boxes of different sizes, to reuse them for your own packages or as ice boxes.